Last updated 5th July, 2018

 With Bob Crane’s blood thought to have been in Carpenter’s rental car and Carpenter in the area at the time of the murder, all eyes turned to him for the murder.
 However, at that time it was deemed there was insufficient evidence against Carpenter to file charges.

 Carpenter did go to trial for murder after a former homicide investigator pushed for the case to be reopened.
-In 1994 Carpenter’s defence argued that the evidence against him was weak and inconclusive.
+In 1994 Carpenter’s defense argued that the evidence against him was weak and inconclusive.
 Bob Crane’s son Robert gave a possible motive for the murder, testifying that his father had become disillusioned with John Carpenter in the weeks before his death and had told him he didn’t wish to continue their friendship.
 He said that his father had told Carpenter of this the night before he was murdered.
-Carpenter’s defence team also introduced possible other suspects through the various women featured in videotapes and their husbands and boyfriends who may have attacked out of jealousy.
+Carpenter’s defense team also introduced possible other suspects through the various women featured in videotapes and their husbands and boyfriends who may have attacked out of jealousy.